Dydhzo/gestdown-subtitles/README.md

 ### Adding to Stremio

 1. Start the addon server
-2. Visit the configuration page: `http://localhost:64395/configure`
+2. Visit the configuration page (e.g., `http://localhost:64395/configure`, depending on your `.env` file).
 3. Select your preferred subtitle language
 4. Click "Install to Stremio" - the addon will be automatically added